-33. (1) Every person is confined to his or her place of residence from 21H00 until 05H00 daily, unless a person-
+- 68. (1) Every person is confined to his or her place of residence from 00H00 until 04H00 daily, unless a person-

-- (a) has been granted permission through directions issued by the relevant Cabinet member or a permit, which corresponds with Form 7 of Annexure A, to perform a service other than a service related to an activity listed under Table 2; or
+- (a) has been granted permission through directions issued by the relevant Cabinet member or a permit, which corresponds with Form 7 of Annexure A, to perform a service other than a service related to an activity listed under Table 4;

-- (b) is attending to a security or medical emergency.
+- (b) is attending to a security or medical emergency; or

+- (c) arrives on a flight or is travelling to or from an airport which necessitates travelling during restricted hours of movement: Provided that the person traveling is in possession of a valid boarding pass as proof of flight or a copy of the airline ticket.

 - (2) Any person who fails to abide by the curfew referred to in subregulation (1) commits an offence and is, on conviction, liable to a fine or a period of imprisonment not exceeding six months, or to both such fine and imprisonment.

-- (3) Closing time for the following establishments, whether indoors or outdoors, is 20H00:
+- (3) Closing time for the following establishments, whether indoors or outdoors, is 23H00:

-- (a) Cinemas;
+- (a) cinemas;

 - (b) theatres;

 - (c) casinos;

 - (d) museums, galleries and archives;

+- (e) public swimming pools;

+- (f) beaches and public parks;

+- (g) game parks, botanical gardens, aquariums and zoos;

-- (e) gyms and fitness centres;
+- (h) gyms and fitness centres;

-- (f) restaurants;
+- (i) restaurants;

-- (g) venues hosting auctions; and
+- (j) venues hosting auctions;

-- (h) venues hosting professional sport.
+- (k) venues hosting professional sport; and

+- (I) venues hosting faith-based, religious, social, political and cultural gatherings.